Exact results in two dimensional chiral hydrodynamics with gravitational anomalies: General notions on gravitational anomalies

 \section{General notions on gravitational anomalies}

 Consider a relativistic quantum field theory on a manifold with a time like killing vector.
+Since the manifold has a time like killing vector, the metric can be chosen to be static.
 By an appropriate coordinate redefinition, the metric on such a manifold can be expressed as,

 where the coordinates $~\bar x = x^{i}~(i=1,2,3...,p) ~$ specify $(p)$ spatial degrees of freedom.
 For the special case of (1+1) dimensions, the Riemann manifold is conformally flat and we may write

 where the above form is taken for its resemblance with (\ref{met}) and also for comparing with results given earlier.
 Precisely because two dimensional Riemann spaces may be put in the form (\ref{metmod}), it is feasible to explicitly calculate the effective action.
 Variation of the effective action immediately yields the exact expression for the energy momentum tensor.
 This should be contrasted with higher dimensions where the effective action and hence, the stress tensor, is obtained approximately as a power series expansion.
 Nevertheless even though the stress tensor may not have a closed form, its conservation law (whether normal or anomalous) is obtained as an exact result.